 As an inclusive school, we welcome all children to our setting.
-The SEND Co-ordinator (SENDCo) works closely with families, pre-school providers, outside agencies and the Educational Psychologist (where appropriate), ensuring that children starting school with special educational needs and/ or a disability have individualised provision from their first day.
+The SEND Co-ordinator (SENDCo) works closely with families, pre-school providers, outside agencies and the Educational Psychologist (where appropriate), ensuring that children starting school with special educational needs and/ or a disability have adapted provision to meet their needs as soon as is reasonably possible.
 The same is true of children with Special Educational Needs who move to our school from other schools.
 In addition, we aim;

-- To provide equal access to the National Curriculum and to plan for and provide a curriculum which is accessible to meet all the needs of the pupils. - To differentiate work effectively and to provide regular training and development for all colleagues. - To establish positive, home-school communication and relationships. - To involve the pupil wherever possible in the planning and target setting of his/her programme of work. - To monitor and review individual needs regularly, and to maintain clear records of any action taken. - To regularly review needs and provision for planning and for all children.
+- To provide equal access to the National Curriculum and to plan for and provide a curriculum which is accessible to meet all the needs of the pupils. - To adapt work effectively and to provide regular training and development for all colleagues. - To establish positive, home-school communication and relationships. - To involve the pupil wherever possible in the planning and target setting of his/her programme of work. - To monitor and review individual needs regularly, and to maintain clear records of any action taken. - To regularly review needs and provision for planning and for all children.